xms-gh-copilot-enterprise-licenses/Connect4/README.md

 ## Demo

-The game is deployed at: [GitHub Pages URL will be available after deployment]
+The game is deployed at: [Connect4](https://xms-gh-copilot-enterprise-licenses.github.io/Connect4/)

 ## Development